dogusariturk/MaterialsFramework/docs/theory/calculators/base.md

 ### Molecular Dynamics (`.run()`)

-Every ensemble starts by drawing initial velocities from the Maxwell-Boltzmann distribution at `temperature` (`thermalize_momenta`), then optionally removing net linear (`stationary`) and angular (`zero_rotation`) momentum so the thermostatted dynamics don't drift or spin as a rigid body.
+Every ensemble uses velocities already present on the input structure.
+If none are set, it draws initial velocities from the Maxwell-Boltzmann distribution at `temperature` (`thermalize_momenta`).
+It then optionally removes net linear (`stationary`) and angular (`zero_rotation`) momentum so the thermostatted dynamics don't drift or spin as a rigid body.

 NVE (`nve`)
 :   The microcanonical ensemble: plain Velocity-Verlet integration of Newton's equations with no thermostat or barostat, conserving total energy up to timestep discretization error: